 It is tempting to interpret our results as a population-level manifestation of well-documented within-host patterns, where the pandemic strain was initially novel enough to elicit a signal of broadly protective immunity, and where that signal of broadly protective immunity quickly disappeared as the pandemic strain became established in humans.
 But for now, other explanations cannot be definitively ruled out.
 During the first pandemic wave, the model containing broad, group-level imprinting performed best primarily because it predicted few cases in cohorts born between 1957 and 1968.
 But the model still failed to fit the data well in cohorts born between 1968 and 1977, and during the 1990s (Fig. 5B).
 These residual patterns suggest our set of tested hypotheses may not have contained all influential factors.
 Visually, the low number of first-wave cases in cohorts born before c.1976 (Fig. 5B) is consistent with the hypothesis that widespread vaccination against 1976 strain of swine influenza provided cross-protection against the 2009 pandemic strain.

 Overall, differences between age distributions of infection caused by H1N1 or H3N2 were much more pronounced in the AZDHS data than in the INSIGHT data.
-Differences between the datasets may arise due to geographic variation in influenza’s epidemiology; the INSIGHT data was collected across five continents, whereas all the AZDHS data all came from a single US state.
+Differences between the datasets may arise due to geographic variation in influenza’s epidemiology; the INSIGHT data were collected across five continents, whereas all the AZDHS data came from a single US state.
 Climatic or demographic characteristics, or high rates of influenza vaccination (32,33), may magnify subtype-specific differences in age distribution within the United States.
-Within the INSIGHT data, the subset of cases observed in the United States showed more dramatic differences in age distribution than data collected in many other countries (Fig. 3).
+It is noteworthy that within the INSIGHT data, the subset of cases observed in the United States showed more dramatic differences in age distribution than data collected in many other countries (Fig. 3).
 Similarly, apparent differences between H1N1 and H3N2’s age distributions were greater in the United States than in Europe in one previous study (17).

 On the other hand, the United States was not the only country in the INSIGHT data to show relatively strong differences in age distribution (Fig. 3), and study-specific differences in sampling almost certainly were another contributing factor to apparent differences between the datasets.
 The INSIGHT study did not enroll children, and a dearth of enrolled cases in the youngest and oldest included age groups may have dampened the signal of subtype-specific differences in risk (Fig. S1).
 To illustrate the impact of uneven sampling across age groups, we subset the AZDHS data to match the sample size and age distribution of all confirmed cases from the INSIGHT study.
-Filtering the AZDHS data in this way made differences in age-specific risk from H1N1 and H3N2 appear much smaller (Fig. S1).
+Filtering the AZDHS data in this way made differences in age-specific risk from H1N1 and H3N2 appear much smaller (Fig. S1D).